iramsk02/community-ai/Slack_scraper_bot/readme.md

 - Execute `vector_db.sh` to convert text files into a vector database for use with the chatbot UI.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MPL-2.0 License - see the LICENSE file for details.